MayaEnomoto/LangchainLLMSample/README.md

 # Langchain LLM Sample

 Langchain LLM Sample is a sample application that demonstrates the usage of the Langchain library to generate realistic and engaging dialogues with non-player characters (NPCs) in role-playing games.
-This project is powered by OpenAI's GPT-4 and uses a custom implementation to generate the conversations.
+This project is powered by OpenAI's GPT API and uses a custom implementation to generate the conversations.

 ## Installation